 A noble samurai, a swift ninja, and a blushing geisha might come to mind when thinking about traditional Japanese culture, but only one of these people still exist in modern times.
 Geisha study the ancient arts of flower arrangement, music, dance, tea ceremony, and more to entertain their patrons.
 From the tips of their ornate wigs to the hems of their trailing obi, geishas embody the spirit of ancient Japan and Japanese beauty.

 Getting the chance to meet a geisha isn’t as easy to do as other experiences for travelers, but with the right planning—and connections—it's a unique opportunity that you can't miss.
 In this article, we’ll go over everything you need to know about geisha and how you can get a chance to meet or see one on your next journey to Japan.

-In Kyoto, many newcomers begin their careers around 15 years old.
+In Kyoto, many newcomers begin their careers around the time they graduate junior high school.
 Apprentice geisha (maiko in Japanese) wear colorful kimono, long obi, and glamorous buns.

 Maikos are required to live in okiya (teahouses) with other apprentices to further their immersion into the culture.
 They take classes during the day and work at night to practice their wit, humor, and storytelling abilities with customers.
-At 20—the age of adulthood in Japan—a maiko finally makes her debut as a geisha in a ceremony called a mizuage where her bun is cut off.
+At 20—the age of adulthood in Japan—a maiko's transition to adulthood is celebrated in a ceremony called a mizuage where her bun is cut off.